NIFTy-PPL/J-UBIK/paper/paper.md

 the corresponding
 instrument, it can also be used to generate simulated data by passing sky prior models through the instrument’s response.
-This provides a powerful tool for testing the consistency of the implemented models.
+This allows to test the consistency of the implemented models.

 |Fig.2: Simulated X-ray Data                 |
 |--------------------------------------------|